 - Salt - for the salty flavor of feta.
 Traditional feta is very salty.
 If you don't like things too salty you can reduce the salt.

 - Garlic Powder - for flavor.
+You can swap for onion powder if you prefer.

 - Oregano - for flavor.

 Herbs add a nice flavor to this feta.
 I like to add about 1 tsp of dry herbs like oregano or Italian herbs mix.
-However, classic feta doesn't have herbs and it just a salty cheese with a slight bite.
+However, classic feta doesn't have herbs and is just a salty cheese with a slight bite.
 So if you want it to have a more classic taste, leave the herbs out.
 I like the herbs in the Greek pasta salad, but not in sweeter dishes.

 🥗 Serving suggestions